djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+24 Mar 2013 | Nearly 100 responses to the last letter.
+Taking my time responding, spending time on your site if you included one in your reply.
+New letter tomorrow.

 23 Mar 2013 | Drinking espresso, making site tweaks, listening to the sounds of bass thumping.

 23 Mar 2013 | Pre-sunrise yerba mate in the kitchen.